laa/orientdb-docs/admin/Functions-DB-Access.md

 ---
 search:
-   keywords: ['function', 'access', 'database access']
+   keywords: ['function', 'access', 'database access', 'sandbox']
 ---

 # Accessing the Database from a Function